 How to Extend Electrical Wiring for a Light Switch

-How to Add Electrical Wiring for a Outlet and a Light Switch: Extending the Electrical Circuit Wiring for an Outlet and Light Switch.
+Wiring a Light Switch – How to Add Electrical Wiring for a Outlet and a Light Switch and Extending the Electrical Circuit Wiring for an Outlet and Light Switch.

 How to Add Electrical Wiring for a Outlet and Light Switch